Louise Harnby | Crime Fiction and Thriller Editor

 Blogging needn't necessarily be your primary content platform, though I think it works well for editors and proofreaders because our wordy clients are comfortable with wordy information!

-Even if you don't concentrate on vlogging or podcasting, at least think about how you can introduce audio-visual material into your marketing mix in order to stand out and offer your audience alternative ways to get what you're offering.
+You might also consider opportunities for introducing audio-visual material into your marketing mix in order to stand out and offer your audience alternative ways to get what you're offering.

 You don’t need to focus on colleagues either.
 Far from it.
 Fifty per cent of my content is created for beginner authors.